 As a FFCPP, I work in partnership with dog parents and veterinary/grooming teams to prevent and alleviate fear, anxiety, and stress and improve an animal’s emotional well-being during veterinary care, grooming, and home care by expertly identifying, responding to, and reducing stress/fear signals.

 To keep up-to-date with all the latest animal training science and techniques I attend at least two seminars, conferences, or professional courses every year.

-I'm a Certified Fear Free Pet Professional which seeks to reduce/eliminate fear, anxiety, and stress in pets during grooming and other procedures, I'm certified in pet CPR and 1st aid through Pet Tech, and have achieved certification in Animal Reiki as part of my holistic interest in animal behavior and well being.
+I'm a certified American Kennel Club Evaluator for Family Dog Programs including they're renowned Canine Good Citizen, Virtual Home Manners, and Tricks titles.
+I'm certified in pet CPR and 1st aid, and have achieved certification in Animal Reiki as part of my holistic interest in animal behavior and well being.

 My training methods